Two weeks. That's all you need to dramatically improve your CAT test performance-if you have the right CAT study plan.

 - Complete diagnostic assessment

-- Research CCAT format and scoring
+- Research CAT format and scoring

 - Set up study environment and materials